Funny story – Burnley Golf Club: 10am.

 The pro is laughing now.
 We looked bemused.
 A neat little role reversal.
 And then comes a sentence to lift our flagging spirits.
 An unexpected one.
 A joyous one.
 “You can still play if you want.
 I won’t charge you,” says the pro.

 Hope.
 “Really?” we say.
 This is pity.
-He thinks we’re simpletons who don’t know our days of the week.
-I don’t blame him.
-But we’ll take it for free golf.
+He feels sorry for us.
+But we’ll take it for a round of golf.

 At the 2nd, the group of four in front of us wave us through.
-On the par-4 5th, another group of three golfers do the same and with good spirits.
+On the par-4 5th, another group of three golfers do the same and with a smile.

-We’re feeling so good we even pluck up the courage to tell passing golfers the ‘we turned up on the wrong day story- hahaha, what larks’.
-Ray, another of The Wandering Golfer team thinks he hears one of them utter the word ‘muppets’ as we walk to the next tee.
+We’re feeling so good we even pluck up the courage to tell passing golfers the ‘we turned up on the wrong day story- hahaha, what fun’.
+Ray, another of The Wandering Golfers team thinks he hears one of them utter the word ‘muppets’ as we walk to the next tee.
 I’d like to think it was actually something like ‘enjoy the view from the summit’.
 Maybe.

-Even if it wasn’t, it is hard to disagree on this day of all days.
+Even if it wasn’t, it’s hard to disagree on this day of all days.

 The sun is shining on the golf course and it is in really wonderful condition.
 The greens are as good as anything we have played in months.
 Fast, beautifully manicured and true.
 I mean really, really excellent.

 The opening five holes are challenging and offer a hint of what lies ahead.
 Blind tee shots are certainly a feature.
 As are changes in elevation.
-The best of the opening stretch is the 2nd.
-A blind tee shot needs to the right of the marker post to a fairway that gathers everything to the left.
+The best of the opening stretch is the 3rd.
+A blind tee shot needs to be to the right of the marker post to allow a fairway which gathers everything to the left to run your ball into the centre.
 Your drive also needs to be short of the ditch at around 270 yards.
-The approach is from around 170 yards to a flattish green which is, not unusually here, a delight to put on.
+The approach is from around 170 yards to a flattish green which is, not unusually here, a delight to putt on.
 It’s a strong start and the views across the valley are wonderful.

 The 6th, another short par 4, runs alongside a wall with OB to the right.
 The green is tucked cleverly down in a dip.
 Another nice hole.
 The 7th is a good par 3, down to a green well protected by bunkers and by thick rough right.